Course

 Attendance Policy

 Attendance to the lecture portion is highly encouraged.
+Lectures will be recorded and posted on Brightspace.
 Given the central importance of the lab exercises, attendance for the lab portion is mandatory and recorded.
 Missing more than two (2) lab sections will result in an incomplete grade in the course.
 For missed lab section, the student should complete the tutorial on their own time.
 Even when the lab section is missed, the lab assignment is still due the following week.

 Quiz/Exam Policy

 There will be two exams in this course.
 One on the week of the February 14th, the second on the week of April 3rd.
-Both exams will be on Brightspace, open-book and will occur outside of class time, with a flexible start time.
+Both exams will be in person during class time and are not open book.
 Exams will not be cumulative, although concepts and material may span both exam periods.
-You are not allowed to communicate with others or use AI software during exams

 Make-up policy